-Batman, hands down, is and will always be my favorite superhero franchise.
-He may not have the extraterrestrial superpowers but he definitely has the best gadgets, mode of transportation, coming-of-age story, and costume.
-However, Batman would not be Batman without his VILLAINS!
+Batman, hands down, is my favorite superhero franchise.
+He may not have extraterrestrial superpowers, but he definitely has the best gadgets, mode of transportation, coming-of-age story, and costume.
+However, Batman would not be Batman without his villains.

 Until Next Time…

 3 Comments Add yours